Updated: Jul 15

 New spectrum and technologies are poised to transform devices, industries, and our daily lives.
-A very wide variety of applications will be deployed using 5G over the next two years.
+A wide variety of applications will be implemented using 5G over the next two years.
 Initially, 5G will be deployed in high-band cellular spectrum and in fixed-wireless applications as well as industrial and venue settings, adding high capacity and low latency services.
-Here are eight reason why we predict testing and reporting on ‘customer experience’ will dominate alongside these rollouts.
+Here are eight reasons why testing, reporting and assurance of customer experience will change significantly alongside these advances.

-1. Range: 5G, using both non-line-of-sight (NLOS) “Sub-6 GHz” and line-of-sight (LOS) “mmWave” bands require base stations to be closer to end users and IoT devices.
+1. Spectrum range: 5G, using both non-line-of-sight (NLOS) “Sub-6 GHz” and line-of-sight (LOS) “mmWave” bands require base stations to be closer to end users and IoT devices.
 High-frequency spectrum can come with much greater propagation limits and lower indoor penetration.
-For example, trials of 3.5 gigahertz spectrum indicate that its range falls to about 400 meters outdoors, compared to the much higher range seen with current spectrum.
-Service Providers will require testing to deliver a truly superior experience.
+For example, trials of 3.5 GHz spectrum indicate that its range falls to about 400 meters outdoors, which is much lower than the range of currently deployed spectra.
+This will require more testing to deliver a consistently superior experience.

-3. Iterations: It will take a few years to deliver the 5G coverage, capacity and performance needed to reach gigabit speeds and ultra-low latencies.
+5. Network iterations: It will take a few years to deliver the 5G coverage, capacity and performance needed to reach gigabit speeds and ultra-low latencies.
 Each iteration on improving the network performance through new releases must be accompanied by before-and-after testing to justify the investment and deliver real-world performance, i.e. taking into account natural coverage obstacles such as buildings, trees, and weather conditions.

-4. Devices: Test devices deployed in the filed can get lost, stolen, broken, damaged.
-Replacing a test device can not result in a 5-digit capital expense every time.
-If a higher number of probing devices is put in circulation, those devices must be a lot less expensive than replacing conventional engineering probes and engineered to be sustainably re-used and recycled.
+6. Probe costs: Unattended stationary and mobile probes deployed in the field can get lost, stolen, damaged.
+Replacing a test device should not result in a 5-digit capital expense every time.
+If a higher number of probing devices is put in circulation, those devices must be a lot less expensive than conventional engineering test equipment, and sustainably re-used and recycled.
+[Ga3]

 In summary, testing, reporting and assurance of the customer experience is critical for adoption of 5G.
-It helps improve network performance, identify infrastructure investment needs, recognize trends, benchmark competitors and fulfil regulatory requirements.
-The most accurate way to test the user experience is at the point where the ‘customer meets the network’.
-Deploying more test devices throughout a network is therefore sensible.
+It helps improve network performance, identify infrastructure investment needs, recognize trends, benchmark competitors, and fulfil regulatory requirements.
+The most meaningful way to score the user experience is at the point where the customer interacts with the network.
+Every place has a different connectivity profile, so more testing is sensible.
 However, this has historically been prohibitively expensive and complex to manage.
 SignalScore is changing that.